 Difflugia curvicaulis Penard, 1899

-Diagnosis: Test tubular, narrowing from the fundus to the aperture, usually transparent, colorless or brown, with a distinct aboral horn, often curved and sometimes perforated at the apex.
+Diagnosis: Shell tubular, narrowing from the fundus to the aperture, usually transparent, colorless or brown, with a distinct aboral horn, often curved and sometimes perforated at the apex.
 The horn is never perfectly terminal, due to the fact that on one of the shell sides it continues the general curvature of the fundus.
 Shell usually with a smooth outline, composed of small and medium sized pieces of flat quartz and fragments of diatoms, embedded in an organic cement which forms a regular network; irregular thicker pieces of quartz as common in most other Difflugia species, are rare.
 Aperture circular, surrounded by regular arrangement of small particles.
 Nucleus spherical, with some irregularly shaped nucleoli laying close to the nuclear membrane.

 Dimensions: Penard 170-200 µm (without horn); Length 146-232 µm; my measurements: 197-428 µm (including horn); nucleus 25-27 µm, nucleoli c.
 6-8 µm.

 Ecology: Freshwater; sediments of ditches and lakes.
 Locally abundant, otherwise rare.